 Pie Guys follows the misadventures of three delivery drivers in Los Angeles and their shared love of drugs, booze, sex -- and of course, pizza.

 Sean Patton tries to get his wild ideas turned into movies by pitching his subversive plots and characters to anyone who will listen.

 Rich Fulcher, Steve Agee, H. Michael Croner and others lend their voices to this animated series about the trash-talking that happens among a ragtag gang of gamers.

 Join Professor Rich and his Unfocused Group as they brainstorm, hit the streets and interview leading experts to find the answers to some of life's dumbest hypothetical questions.

-Kurt Braunohler has a plan: Jet ski the length of the mighty Mississippi, raise enough money to send 500 goats and 1,000 chickens to Africa, and spread as much absurdity and joy as possible along the way.
-Join him as he reconnects with old friends and makes new ones, performs stand-up and engages in good old-fashioned hijinks at each one of his stops along the great American river.
+Kurt Braunohler has a plan: Jet ski the length of the mighty Mississippi, raise enough money to send 500 goats and 1,000 chickens to Africa, and spread as much joy as possible along the way.

 Mike Anthony, Rome Green Jr., Tay Dier, Cameron Miller, Chaz Miller and Amanuel Richards are the F-list comedy troupe Dormtainment.
 On tour in their "barely-a-car," they're always trying to find their way out of trouble on a shoestring budget.